Oganir/ROG-ALLY-Debloat-Optimization-/README.md

 Then you have to install Armoury Crate.
 Simply press the button on your Rog Ally to launch it, a window opens, you can download and install it.

-Our Base is messy and functional.
+Our Base is ready and functional.
 I also recommend using Chris’s tool to complete our optimization.

 https://github.com/ChrisTitusTech/winutil